cta-observatory/lstmcpipe/docs/pipeline.rst

 The workflow then starts from a base production (the `source_prod_id`), produces new tuned DL1 (dl1ab steps) and trains a new set of models.

-To prepare the lstmcpipe config, you typically want to run **on the cluster**:
+To prepare the lstmcpipe config, you want to:

+- find a base production to start with (see the list of productions in the `documentation <productions>` and look for the latest "base" or "unuted" one)
+- run **on the cluster**:

 .. code-block::